ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 This is the easiest way to tell us about your ideas, and a good way to introduce yourself and to meet some of our community members.
 This allows us to assign the item to someone and to respond to it in a threaded discussion.
-To open an issue, click on [new issue](https://github.com/ESMValGroup/tutorial/issues/new/choose) in the ``issues`` tab of this repository and choose a template from the list as described below:
+To open an issue, click on `New issue` in the `issues` tab of this repository and choose a template from the [list](https://github.com/ESMValGroup/tutorial/issues/new/choose) as described below:
   * for asking a question, please use `Question and answer`.
   * for reporting a bug, please use `Bug reports`.
   * for developing lesson material, please use `New lesson material`.